JuliaCollections/DataStructures.jl/README.rst

   packed.
 In all of the containers, when deletions take place, the previously allocated memory is not returned.
   This function can be used to reclaim memory after many deletions.
-Indices for ``m`` are not valid for the packed copy.
   Time: O(*n* log *n*)

 ``deepcopy(m)``
   This returns a copy of ``m`` in which the data is deep-copied, i.e., the keys and values are replicated if they are mutable types.
-Indices for ``m`` are valid for the deep copy.
+A semitoken for the original can be composed with the deep-copy output to make a valid token for the copy.
   Time O(*maxn*), where *maxn* denotes the maximum size that ``m`` has attained in the past.